 Coming-of-Age Day: On the 3rd Monday in May, individuals nearing age 20 observe "Coming-of-Age Day" to mark their entrance into adult society.
-During the celebration, the participants sometimes wear traditional attire (see p.
-1 of Aesthetics and Recreation).
+During the celebration, the participants sometimes wear traditional attire (see Aesthetics and Recreation).

 Marriage